+BEPS Action 13

-The BEPS 1 Implementation Act leads to an extension of cooperation obligations in cross-border situations which is based on BEPS action point 13 - Transfer Pricing Documentation and Country-by-Country Reporting.
-As a result, the transfer pricing documentation now consists of (i) a master file, (ii) a country-specific and company-related local file, and (iii) a country-specific country-by-country report.
+The BEPS 1 Implementation Act leads to an extension of co-operation obligations in cross-border situations that is based on BEPS Action 13 - Transfer Pricing Documentation and Country-by-Country Reporting.
+As a result, the transfer pricing documentation now consists of:

+- a master file: - a country-specific and company-related local file; and - a country-specific country-by-country report.

 Furthermore, the information exchange standards and reporting obligations arising from the amendments to the EU Mutual Administrative Cooperation Directive have been implemented into German law.
 The amended transfer pricing documentation rules are applicable for the first time to fiscal years starting after 31 December 2016.

-The country-by-country report is to be prepared for fiscal years starting after 31 December 2015 and to be submitted to the German tax authorities by 31 December 2017.
+BEPS Action 5

 As of 1 January 2017, tax rulings (ie, advance cross-border rulings and advance pricing arrangements) issued, reached, amended or renewed after 31 December 2014 must be automatically exchanged amongst the EU member states.
-These amendments take the recommendations made in BEPS action point 5 - Measures to Counter Harmful Tax Practices - into account.
+These amendments take the recommendations made in BEPS Action 5 - Measures to Counter Harmful Tax Practices - into account.

-Furthermore, Germany has introduced a provision to limit the tax deductibility of licence fees or royalty payments to foreign-related parties that benefit from preferential tax regimes (such as intellectual property, licence or patent boxes) which are incompatible with the OECD nexus approach of BEPS action point 5 - Measures to Counter Harmful Tax Practices.
+Furthermore, Germany has introduced a provision to limit the tax deductibility of licence fees or royalty payments to foreign-related parties that benefit from preferential tax regimes (such as intellectual property, licence or patent boxes) that are incompatible with the OECD nexus approach of BEPS Action 5 - Measures to Counter Harmful Tax Practices.